 An estimated 1 to 3 per 100,000 apparently healthy young athletes develop an abrupt-onset heart rhythm abnormality and die suddenly during exercise.
 Males are affected up to 10 times more often than females.
 Basketball and football players in the United States and soccer players in Europe may be at highest risk.

 Generally, the causes of sudden death during exercise are very different in young athletes than in older athletes.
-However, in all athletes, asthma, heatstroke, and the use of performance-enhancing or recreational drugs may cause death due to sudden abnormal heart rhythms.
+However, in all athletes, asthma, heatstroke, and the use of performance-enhancing or recreational drugs may help trigger death due to sudden abnormal heart rhythms.

 Young athletes

-Other heart disorders, such as long QT syndrome or Brugada syndrome that cause abnormal heart rhythms, and aortic aneurysms may also cause sudden death in young athletes.
+Other heart disorders that are present from birth, such as long QT syndrome or Brugada syndrome, cause abnormal heart rhythms and may also cause sudden death in young athletes.

-Abnormalities of the coronary arteries (coronary artery disease), especially when one of the arteries takes an abnormal path through, rather than on top of, the heart muscle, may also cause sudden death in athletes when the compression cuts off blood flow to the heart during exercise.
+Abnormalities of the coronary arteries, especially when one of the arteries takes an abnormal path through, rather than on top of, the heart muscle, may also cause sudden death in athletes when the compression cuts off blood flow to the heart during exercise.

 Rarely, young, thin athletes may also have sudden heart rhythm disturbances if they experience a strong blow to the area directly over the heart (commotio cordis) even when they have no heart disorder.
 The blow often involves a fast-moving projectile such as a baseball, hockey puck, or lacrosse ball or impact with another player.